`The peculiar risk lay in the possibility of

 the truth.)

-`It seemed to me that I had happened upon humanity upon the
+`It seemed to me that I had happened upon humanity

 wane.
 The ruddy sunset set me thinking of the sunset of mankind.